Kingdom paperback out now

 An epic story comes to a thrilling climax as Robert Bruce nears the fulfilment of his destiny…

-Robert has achieved his great ambition to be crowned King of Scotland, but in so doing has provoked the wrath of Edward of England.
-Raising the feared dragon banner, the English king marches north, determined to recapture the kingdom.
+Robert has achieved his great ambition to be crowned King of Scotland, but now Edward of England marches north, under the feared dragon banner, determined to destroy him.

-Fighting from hidden mountain strongholds and the remote Western Isles, with the support of a few brave men and the alluring noblewoman, Christiana, Robert drives towards the place where he will meet Edward II and decide the future of Scotland, in an epic confrontation near the village of Bannockburn.
+Fighting from the mountains and the remote Western Isles, with the support of a few brave men and the alluring Christiana, Robert drives towards the place where he will meet the English king and decide the future of Scotland, in an epic confrontation near the village of Bannockburn.

 1286 AD.
 Scotland is in the grip of one of the worst winters in living memory.
 The king rides out from Edinburgh into the stormy dark.
 On the road he is murdered by his own squire, throwing the succession to the throne wide open.
 Civil war threatens as powerful Scottish families jostle for power, not knowing that Edward, King of England, has set his own plans in motion.
 Edward has a vision for his future kingdom – a vision sprung from the words of an ancient prophecy written in the time of King Arthur – that will change the face of Britain forever.
 But all is not destined to go Edward’s way.
 Through the ashes of war, through blood feuds and divided loyalties, a young man will rise to defy England’s greatest king.
 His name is Robert Bruce.
 And his story begins in INSURRECTION.